General notes on expectations in classes

 based on) things like grammar, organization, the mechanics of sentence

-graphics, organization of hyperlinks, etc., when appropriate in, for example,
+presentation, graphics, organization of hyperlinks, etc., when appropriate in,

-supervisor or colleagues.
-However, content always wins over presentation and
+your supervisor or colleagues.
+However, content always wins over presentation

 nothing original or insightful to say won't score all that